Site Map enter code:

 Chart S.02t: Recent Total Spending as Pct GDP

-Viewed from a GDP perspective, total government spending was steady at about 33 percent GDP in the mid 2000s and then jumped, in the Great Recession, to 41 percent GDP.
-But in the subsequent economic recovery total government spending has steadily declined as a percent of GDP down to about 354 percent GDP in 2015.
-Estimated spending for 2021 was 43.7 percent GDP.
+Viewed from a GDP perspective, total government spending increased from 33 percent GDP in the mid 2000s and then jumped to 41 percent GDP in the Great Recession.
+But in the subsequent economic recovery total government spending steadily declined down to 35.4 percent GDP in 2015.
+During the COVID pandemic, spending increased sharply to 46 percent of GDP in 2020.

 US Total Government Spending Since 1900